 That’s all for now.
-I hope you enjoy the recipe and if you make these dairy-free Easter nests at home, please let me know.
+I hope you enjoy the recipe and if you make these vegan Easter nests at home, please let me know.
 Leave a comment and/or rating below to let me know what you think!
 If you like this post, make sure to check out my round-up of more vegan chocolate cakes! xo

 Vegan Easter Nests (Cornflake Cakes)

 Dairy-free chocolate cornflake cakes with colourful eggs on top.

 - 250 g Dairy-free chocolate (I used Nomo creamy choc)

 - 170 g Vegan-friendly cornflakes (I used Tesco free-from)